Donbas Battalion: Full-scale invasion of Ukraine in 2022

+As 2021–2022 Russo-Ukrainian crisis, the Donbass Battalion deployed in the Luhansk Oblast in preparation for a possible war.
+As the Russian invasion of Ukraine started, the Battalion was deployed to multiple locations across the Eastern front.
+As part of the Offensive Guard initiative, Donbass' parent unit 15th Regiment was expanded and renamed to the 18th Sloviansk Brigade.

 Human-rights violations

 The Office of the United Nations High Commissioner for Human Rights (OHCHR) reported that in August and September 2014, eight or ten members of the Donbas and Azov Battalions sexually assaulted a man with a mental disability.
 The victim's health deteriorated, and he was brought to a psychiatric clinic.
 The issue attracted the attention of the Ukrainian Parliamentary Association.

 A UN monitoring mission in Ukraine reported that during the 2014 Battle of Ilovaisk in 2014, the battalion participated in the mistreatment and torture of 13 male residents who were locked in school No. 14 from 18 to 28 August and beaten to extract confessions that they were affiliated with rebel forces.
 After the withdrawal of Ukrainian forces from the city, three bodies of local civilians were exhumed from a grave behind the school where the battalion had been stationed.
 Two had signs of firearms wounds, and the third had probably died as a result of shelling.
 According to the OHCHR, five battalion soldiers were accused of banditry, abduction, armed robbery, extortion, hooliganism and illegal possession of weapons against civilians in 2016 and released.